Nigel Farage addressing a Reform UK outdoor campaign rally

 Why Farage Has a Negative Approval Rating

 Nigel Farage is the most recognisable politician in Britain.
-Polls show 97% of voters know who he is — a higher recognition rate than the Prime Minister.
+YouGov's April 2026 survey found that 96% of adults could identify Farage from a description — higher than Badenoch (79%) or Davey (68%).
 This ubiquity is both his greatest asset and the source of his negative approval rating.
 Very few voters are undecided about Farage.
-He polarises opinion sharply: among those who know him, 36% approve and 56% disapprove.
+He polarises opinion sharply: 35% approve and 50% disapprove.

 The disapproval of Farage is concentrated among graduates, younger voters, and urban residents — exactly the demographic moving toward the Greens or Labour.
 This disapproval is intense and unlikely to soften: it is based on deep disagreement with his political positions and persona, not on unfamiliarity or uncertainty.
 For the 72% of the electorate that does not intend to vote Reform, Farage is actively off-putting.

-For the 28% who do intend to vote Reform, however, Farage’s approval rating among his own voters is +78% — extraordinarily high for any political leader.
-This combination of deep tribal loyalty from a large base and deep repulsion from everyone else produces the statistical outcome of -20% overall while leading in the horse-race polls.
+For the 28% who do intend to vote Reform, Farage’s approval rating among his own voters is +78% — extraordinarily high for any political leader.
+This combination of intense tribal loyalty from a large base and deep repulsion from everyone else produces the statistical outcome of −15% overall while leading in the horse-race polls.
+Among Conservative voters, his approval sits at around −8% — a figure that will concern Kemi Badenoch, suggesting significant sympathy even among those who have not yet switched.

-Ed Davey’s positive approval rating reflects a very different dynamic.
-He is far less well-known than Farage — approximately 65% of voters say they are familiar with him.
-Among those who do know him, approval is mildly positive: 38% approve, 33% disapprove.
-This mild positivity extends across the political spectrum in a way that Farage’s ratings do not.
+Ed Davey’s −6% approval reflects a very different dynamic from Farage.
+He is far less well-known — approximately 68% of voters say they are familiar with him, compared to 96% for Farage.
+Among those who know him, the split is relatively mild: 32% approve, 38% disapprove.
+This low-intensity profile extends across the political spectrum in a way that Farage’s ratings do not.

-The problem for the Liberal Democrats is that positive approval does not automatically translate to voting intention.
-Voters who say they like Davey often add that they are not planning to vote Lib Dem, either because they prefer another party’s policies or because they do not believe the Lib Dems can win in their constituency.
+The challenge for the Liberal Democrats is that low disapproval does not automatically translate to voting intention.
+Voters who have a neutral-to-positive view of Davey often support other parties on policy grounds or do not believe the Lib Dems can win in their constituency.
 Approval is a necessary but not sufficient condition for vote share.

 The “best Prime Minister” question captures this clearly.
 Starmer leads at 22%, with Farage at 18% and Badenoch at 14%.
 A Prime Minister rated best for the job by 22% of voters while his party polls at 18% is over-performing on the personal metric.
 This is both a sign of his political asset and a measure of how serious Labour’s institutional problems are.